coltonchrane/Cemetary_Database_Website/README.md

   The search function is very minimal and basic at the clients request future updates will look to expand search capabilities utilizing dynamic drop downs for section and lot.
 This pulls up another page with the same formatting as the directory with any search that matches the last name typed in.

  ![Search Results](/DudleyCemetary-screenshots/search-results.png)

-  Finally the export report allows a user to export the current image of the cemetery's directory from the database into a formatted report.
-This was also at the clients request to be able to keep a physical back up and onboarding new memebr of the cemetery's board.

 ***If you are interested in using this template I would recomend making an account through the sign-up portal before adding in the database.
 This is because I deleted the orginal database file from this project and there is no way to add/delete cemetary plots in the application, because they are fixed locations.
 So you may have issues loading in the database through sql commands before the program actually creates the file you need.
 (See __init__.py)***